moelzanaty3/react-redux-guide-with-zanaty/README.md

 ## Instructions

 - Throughout the course you'll see something like this
-  > 💎 `<link to the current state of the code>`
+  > 💎 `<link to the current state of the code>`.

-- This is a point where I have stopped and committed this to a repo.
+  This is a point where I have stopped and committed this to a repo.
 If you fall behind, get stuck, or just want to skip ahead, just use git and check out that commit!
-- You can also go explore the those commits on GitHub too to see what they look like from [here](https://github.com/mohammedelzanaty/react-redux-guide-with-zanaty/commits/main).
+You can also go explore the those commits on GitHub too to see what they look like from [here](https://github.com/mohammedelzanaty/react-redux-guide-with-zanaty/commits/main).

 - if you have no idea about how to use git so well, let me recommend to you resources to learn it.
   - **Git** is definitely a tool worth investing time into; while it may seem boring and take a lot of time and energy